CorrelAid/paris-bikes/README.md

 # "Where to build new bicycle parking spots in Paris?
 Supporting data-driven decision-making with open data"

-TL;DR This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.
+This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.

+## Context

 Metropolitan areas like the city of Paris are facing important **challenges transitioning to green mobility**.
 Space to build new infrastructures for alternative transport, like bicycle lanes or parking spots, is limited.
 Often, existing infrastructure has to be repurposed, and there are lots of local restrictions.
 In the last years, the City of Paris has implemented [ambitious goals in terms of mobility transition](https://www.paris.fr/pages/paris-a-velo-225), which will [continue in the years to come](https://www.paris.fr/pages/un-nouveau-plan-velo-pour-une-ville-100-cyclable-19554).